OUTEXua/flutter-treasure-hunt/README.md

-# flutter-treasure-hunt
-Flutter Treasure Hunt Challenge – an app where a static map hides treasures, and your mission is to bring them to life with interactive markers, details, and persistence.

-Flutter Treasure Hunt – Test Assignment
 # 🗺️ Flutter Treasure Hunt — Test Assignment

 A small adventure club wants a simple mobile app where members can see treasures hidden around town.